kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/05_reuse_code.md

 const val jvmPort = 8888
 ```

-The declarations from the Kotlin files under the
+The declarations from the Kotlin files under
 `src/commonMain/kotlin` are visible to all targets.
 We can only
 use the platform-independent subset of the Kotlin standard library
-from Kotlin/Common source files.
-Kotlin Multiplatform libraries are allowed too.
+from the Kotlin/Common source files.
+The Kotlin Multiplatform libraries are allowed too.
-It allows one to easily share code between platforms.
+It allows us to easily share code between platforms.

-Let's now update the code in both `jsMain` and `jvmMain` source
+Let's now update the code in both the `jsMain` and `jvmMain` source
-sets to use the newly added `jvmHost` and `jvmPort` constants
+sets to use the newly added `jvmHost` and `jvmPort` constants.

 ## Using Common Code